 Large masses of land and wide bodies of water known as continents and oceans comprise the environment we have on Earth.
 As beautiful as it may look now, it has not always been like this.
-Events that took place from the earliest single celled life until the Ice Ages have resulted to that single huge mass of Earth to split and separate from each other bordered by the bodies of water.
-The 7 continents and 5 oceans were the result of this process that is still on going.
+Events that took place from the earliest single-celled life until the Ice Ages have resulted in that single huge mass of Earth splitting and separating from each other bordered by the bodies of water.
+The 7 continents and 5 oceans were the results of this process that is still ongoing.

 7 Continents of the World

 Click on the headings of the Continents and Oceans to find more information about them.